 Ultimately, the security questions around smart cities are like most security questions - a series of tradeoffs about risk and reward.
 Luckily, the information security community, the community focused on urban affairs, the national security community, and numerous others are beginning to have a much more lively dialogue about these risks – it cannot come quickly enough.

-As Gregory Hayslip notes, “In the end, technology will eventually change cities for the better.
+As Gary Hayslip notes, “In the end, technology will eventually change cities for the better.
 From improvements in productivity and operations, to innovation in services that enhance the lives of citizens, the promise of smart cities is filled with benefits and rewards.
 The responsibility of laying the digital groundwork for smart cities falls squarely on the shoulders of cybersecurity professionals.”
 Indeed.